Home / South Africa

 If you can swing it budget-wise, I'd recommend renting from big-name companies like Avis or Europcar.
 These larger agencies have offices all over South Africa, so if you run into any issues, they can help you out faster.

-We decided to rent our car through Around About Cars, and to be honest, it was a bit of a mixed bag.
-When we landed at the airport around 11 PM, we found out that their partner agency, Tempest, had already closed up shop.
-Not exactly the welcome we were hoping for after a long flight!
-We ended up turning to Avis for help, but they didn't have our booking info from Around About Cars, so we had to fill out all the paperwork again.
-On top of that, the car they gave us was way too small for four people and all our luggage (we were traveling with friends).
-It was a bit of a hassle.
+We decided to rent our car through Around About Cars, and we had a bit of a mixed experience.
+We arrived at the airport around 11 PM, only to find their partner agency, Tempest, already closed.
+Not the best start after a long flight!
+We ended up going to Avis instead, but they didn’t have our booking info, so we had to redo the whole paperwork.
+To make matters worse, the car they gave us was too small for four people plus all our luggage.

 What to Know Before You Drive